 Draft Survey in Mombasa Kenya

-Our competent and diligently trained stuff have always been elemental in conducting the scientific method of quantifying loaded and Discharged Cargo, based on water displaced and density.
+Our competent and diligently trained marine surveyors have always been elemental in conducting the scientific method of quantifying loaded and Discharged Cargo, based on carefully determined water displaced and sea water density.

 What is a Draft Survey?

 A successful draft survey is 100% dependent on care and attention taken at each step of the draft survey.
 We are aware of that, and we give maximum care and attention while reading draft marks, and with keen interest, we sound all ballast tanks, sewage and grey water tanks, and find all deductible weights.
 We invite you to accept our services and experience the difference.

 Image above: Zeal Hydrometer calibrated at 15 degrees Celsius, used to find sea water density

 Draft Survey procedure is standardized by the United Nations Economic Commission for Europe for the measurement of coal cargoes, bulk cargoes and liquid cargo that is known to contain air pockets for example molasses.

 An accurately performed draft survey has an acceptable error margin of ±0.5%.